Zantac Lawsuit Lawyer

 Many nizatidine products were also recalled for containing unacceptable levels of NDMA.
 Like ranitidine, nizatidine is a drug used to treat stomach ulcers and was also approved for occasional use to treat heartburn and acid indigestion.
 However, to date, the FDA has not found unacceptable levels of NDMA in similar medications used to treat the same conditions, including famotidine (Pepcid), cimetidine (Tagamet), esomeprazole (Nexium), lansoprazole (Prevacid) or omeprazole (Prilosec).

-The FDA noted that, if companies manufacture ranitidine-containing products and prove that these products—when subjected to higher temperatures and longer storage times—do not cause an increase in the level of NDMA found, these products may return to the market.
+The FDA noted if companies manufacture ranitidine-containing products and prove that these products—when subjected to higher temperatures and longer storage times—do not cause an increase in the level of NDMA found, these products may return to the market.
 The FDA also stated that it had concern over the potential harm to animals who are given products containing ranitidine, and urged companies manufacturing those drugs for animal use to also test their products.

 The FDA stated that, for humans exposed to higher levels of NDMA over a long period of time, there was a risk of harm.
 However, those who had NDMA levels that were at or below the acceptable daily intake for 70 years would not be expected to be at higher risk for cancer.